 This course supports the student's Transition To Practice clinical experience in NURS 296.
-It provides the opportunity to reflect on clinical experiences with peers, and formulate problem-solving strategies that can be applied in the clinical setting
+It provides the opportunity to reflect on clinical experiences with peers, and formulate problem-solving strategies that can be applied in the clinical setting.

-Prerequisite: NURS 227, NURS 257, NURS 285 and NURS 295 with a minimum grade of C; and either NURS 202 with a minimum grade of C or both NURS 273 and NURS 274 with a minimum grade of C. Co-requisite: NURS 296.
+Prerequisite: NURS 202, NURS 227, NURS 257, NURS 295, and SOCSC 205 with a minimum grade of C. Corequisite: NURS 296.